latidoremi/HairRigAddon/README.md

 <img src="https://github.com/latidoremi/hair_rig_readme_images/blob/main/mesh_to_hair.png" width = "279" height = "271" alt="" align=center />

 Each hair particle(strand) has it's own direction like curves, in each strand, end vertex(vertex links to only 1 edge，each strand has two ends) with a lower index number defines the root to generate hair from, the order of the rest of the vertices does not affect the result.
-However if the root vertex is wrong, the hair will flip (sorry currently I can't think of a better way to find root vertex...)
+However if the root vertex is wrong, the hair strand will flip (sorry currently I can't think of a better way to find root vertex...)

 Use the measureit addon that comes with blender to visualize vertex indices.